tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: moved hedgehog_eats_timer to univ_invis_lst
 		- DONE: test
 	- DONE: update mach doc with univ_invis_lst
-- Fix Antechamber description still mentions goblin after death (done?)
+- DONE: fix Antechamber description still mentions goblin after death (ALREADY DONE)
 - TBD: fix hedgehog description after sword is returned (before goblin killed)
-	- TBD: sort out hedgehog description post biscuits if Burt leaves rm
 - TBD: fix eat_biscuits_warning
 	- TBD so that it no longer lives in just entrance and main_hall
 	- TBD: and no longer triggers when biscuits not in hand